-The Luxembourg high yield debt securities environment is heavily dependent on the activities in the US and other jurisdictions in Europe.
-The first months of 2020 have been quite active, with a favourable business environment for issuers due to the generally low yields.
+The Luxembourg high-yield debt securities environment is heavily dependent on activities in the United States and other jurisdictions in Europe.

-Most of the transactions are structured as senior secured deals with parent's guarantees or restricted subsidiaries' guarantees, or both, and follow the tendency towards more flexibility for issuers with relatively business friendly covenants.
-Investors in high yield debt securities issued by Luxembourg issuers are typically sophisticated and institutional investors located in other jurisdictions, in particular the United States.
+Most of the transactions are structured as senior secured deals with parent's guarantees or restricted subsidiaries' guarantees, or both, and follow the tendency towards more flexibility for issuers with relatively business-friendly covenants.
+Investors in high-yield debt securities issued by Luxembourg issuers are typically sophisticated and institutional investors located in other jurisdictions, in particular the United States.

-High yield debt securities issuances have witnessed a substantial slowdown as a result of the covid-19 pandemic in March 2020, with a lot of transactions being postponed or cancelled when lockdown measures started to kick in across the world.
-That said, transactions have substantially been picking up since June 2020 and, although not back to normal yet, high yield debt securities seem to continue to be an attractive financing option for international groups.
+High-yield debt securities issuances witnessed a substantial slowdown in March 2020, as a result of the covid-19 pandemic, with many transactions being postponed or cancelled when lockdown measures started to kick in across the world.
+That said, transactions have been picking up substantially since June 2020 and, although not back to normal yet, high-yield debt securities seem to continue to be an attractive financing option for international groups.
 Liability management transactions in respect of outstanding debt securities are expected to increase in the next quarters.